Frequently asked questions

-We believe that Medicare does not provide coverage for any therapeutic tutoring, remediation and intervention services or treatment for dyslexia in reading, spelling, writing and reading comprehension because teaching to read, write, spell and comprehend regardless of the individuals conditions i.e. with dyslexia and/or ADHD/ASD etc., is NOT a medical and health condition and it is your child's school responsibility.
+We believe that Medicare does not provide coverage for any therapeutic tutoring, remediation, and intervention services or treatment for dyslexia in reading, spelling, writing, and reading comprehension because teaching to read, write, spell and comprehend regardless of the individuals conditions i.e. with dyslexia and/or ADHD/ASD etc., is NOT a medical and health issues.

 Contact your insurance provider for more details, but be specific when you give the information to your insurance provider.
-We are NOT a clinic for speech therapy or any psychological treatment but a clinic providing a treatment/therapy for individuals with difficulties in literacy - learning to read, write, spell, and comprehend.
+We are NOT a clinic for speech therapy or any psychological treatment but a clinic providing a treatment/therapy for individuals with literacy difficulties - learning to read, write, spell, and comprehend.

 How long does the therapeutic tutoring last?